fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 (a) is assembly-private

-(b) uses very specific type and property names (understood by debugging tools)
+(b) uses very specific type and property names (often understood by debugging tools)

 (c) has normal .NET metadata that supports normal .NET reflection